bntti/tiralabra/documentation/Implementation-document.md

 A high level view of the encoding algorithm:
 1. Initialize the dictionary to contain all strings of length one
 3. Read bytes from the input into string S until S isn't in the dictionary
-4. Go back one byte and remove the byte from S
+4. Remove the last byte from S
 6. Add the dictionary index for S to output
-7. Add S followed by the next symbol in the input to the dictionary
+7. Add S followed by removed byte to the dictionary
 8. Go to step 2

 The amount of bits used for each code is one in the beginning and gets larger as codes require more bits.
 To do this, while the bit-length of the code is greater than code_bits, we write 111...111 to the file, where there are code_bits bits, where code_bits is the current code length in bits.
+The ones are written to the output file to tell the decompressor that the code size is changing.

 Pseudocode for writing the codes to the file:
 ```